 China, 1937.
 When Japanese bombs begin falling on the city of Nanking, nineteen-year-old Hu Lian and her classmates at Minghua University are ordered to flee.
 Lian and a convoy of students, faculty and staff must walk 1,000 miles to the safety of China’s western provinces, a journey marred by the constant threat of aerial attack.
 And it is not just the refugees who are at risk; Lian and her classmates have been entrusted with a priceless treasure: a 500-year-old collection of myths and folklore known as the Library of Legends.

-Based on true events and informed by family history, this novel is set in a chapter of history little-known outside China, now recognized as one the most remarkable achievements of intellectual and cultural preservation.
+Based on true events and informed by family history, this novel is set during the exodus of Chinese universities during wartime China, a chapter in history unfamiliar to the West, now recognized as a remarkable achievement of intellectual and cultural preservation.

 Dragon Springs Road

 In early 20th century Shanghai, an ancient imperial dynasty collapses, a new government struggles to life and two girls are bound together in a friendship that will be tested by duty, honour and love.